redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 ```
 You can see the real example file for the above inventory [here](https://github.com/redhat-performance/jetlag/blob/main/ansible/inventory/inventory-bm-byol.sample).

-Note that the correct DNS needs to be changed in `ansible/vars/lab.yml`.
-Otherwise some tasks towards the end, e.g., pulling images from quay.io, when jetlag has already touched `/etc/resolv.conf`, will fail.

 Next run the `setup-bastion.yml` playbook ...

 ```console